Article XIII - Judicial Procedure

-Charges shall be in writing and shall be signed by the member or members bringing the charges.
-The charges shall be specific, citing in detail the nature, the date, and the circumstances of the alleged offense, and, where a violation of a Governing Document or Policy provision is alleged; the specific Section or Policy shall be cited, along with the specific act or failure to act, which constitutes the alleged violation.
-The charges shall be filed with the Chair of the Judicial Committee.
+Complaints shall be in writing and shall be signed by the member or members bringing the complaint.
+The complaint shall be specific, citing in detail the nature, the date, and the circumstances of the alleged offense, along with the specific act or failure to act, which constitutes the alleged violation.
+The complaint shall be filed with the Chair of the Judicial Committee.

-Within 15 days following the receipt of the charges, the Chair of the Judicial Committee shall send by certified mail, return receipt requested, an exact and full copy of the charge to the accused party, together with a copy of this article of the bylaws.
+Within 15 days following the receipt of the complaint, the Chair of the Judicial Committee shall send by certified mail or electronic mail, return receipt requested, an exact and full copy of the complaint to the respondent, together with a copy of this article of the bylaws.

 Section 6.
 Recording Hearing Proceedings.

-The hearing body shall fix the date, time, and place for the hearing, in such manner as to afford the maximum convenience to both the accused and the accuser practical under all circumstances.
+The Judicial Committee shall fix the date, time, and place for the hearing, in such manner as to afford the maximum convenience practical under all circumstances to both the respondent and the complainant.
 The entire proceedings will be recorded.
-A verbatim written record of the proceedings will be available to the accused or the accuser, without cost, upon request.
+A verbatim written record of the proceedings will be available to the respondent or the complainant, without cost, upon request.

-The accused person shall be guaranteed the following rights:
+The respondent shall be guaranteed the following rights:

-- The right to receive by certified mail to the accused person’s current address of record with MAPE, return receipt requested, a full copy of the charges within 15 days after they are filed;
+- The right to receive by certified mail or electronic mail to the respondent’s current address of record with MAPE, return receipt requested, a full copy of the complaint within 15 days after they are filed;

-- The right to file a written answer to the charges;
+- The right to file a written answer to the complaint;

-- The right to a hearing within 120 days after having been after having been notified under provisions in Article XII, Section 7-1;
+- The right to a hearing within 120 days after having been notified under provisions in Article XIII, Section 7-1;

 - The right to have a least 15 days’ advance notice of the date, time, and place of the hearing;

-- The right to cross-examine the accuser and any witnesses;
+- The right to question the complainant and any witnesses;

-- The right to present witnesses in the accused person’s behalf;
+- The right to present witnesses on the respondent’s behalf;

 - The right to compel the production of union records pertinent to the case;

-- The right to choose a person to act as the accused person’s counsel in the case;
+- The right to choose a person to act as the respondent’s counsel in the case;

 - The right to be presumed innocent unless proven guilty;